MAORI art Curator: At the Centre, on the Margins

 Auckland 4/10/90 Dear Adrianne and Rangihiroa, It actually dawned on me as you were watching the Russian Prostitutes [doc] that you had given up your BED for our comfort, and to protest would have been ungracious; and doing the laundry the next morning was just a feeble gesture.
 I'm giving you my "6 x Tahitians" for your house and as an acknowledgement of your hospitality and our contact.
 Arohanui, Jim VIVIEAERE and Agnes NIEHORSTER,

-I later described the beautiful little work 6 Tahitians in a letter to a curator requesting the collage (involving a colour xeroxed Gauguin painting and a nineteenth century Papeete postcard layered together on a pandanus mat) for a Wellington show.
+I later described the beautiful little work 6 Tahitians in a letter to a curator requesting the collage (involving a colour xeroxed image of a Gauguin painting in the Hermitage in Leningrad and a nineteenth century Papeete postcard layered together on a pandanus mat) for a Wellington show.
 In that e-mail exchange I talked about my last conversation with Vivieaere centering around a plant gifted him – a Rarotongan banana from Aotea, Kaipara ki Tonga.

 The letter was as follows:

 Vivieaere left the last line, recounted here, to the last possible moment of our kōrero.
 Conversation had been deliberately chit chatish.
-We looked out on his daughter’s lush Grey Lynn villa backyard, he made a point of showing me a diary full with upcoming appointments and his distinctive calligraphic scrawl as people came to pay their respects.
+We looked out on his daughter’s lush Grey Lynn villa backyard, he made a point of showing me a diary full with upcoming appointments and his distinctive calligraphic scrawl as people came to pay their respects (the shopping list – he earlier mentioned checking off).
 Before I hugged his fragile body and we said our goodbyes he dropped the comment about the banana flower.

 I think he was trying to express loyalty to our connection.
 I would like to think he was saying he had used the curatorial trade, we shared, in a multitude of ways.
 The Rarotongan banana pod flower was a metaphor for the value he felt in Pacific essence not surface.
 This reference involved a space, like the sea, whose boundaries: